Are you looking for your next spring getaway?

 The wineries of the Tennessee Smoky Mountain region come together in one place each year.
 Every spring, the town Gatlinburg hosts the Smoky Mountain Winefest.

 If you’re a wine and outdoor aficionado, this is where both dreams come true.
-The fest takes place every year on a Saturday in April.
+The fest takes place every year in the Spring.
+This year, the event kicks off Friday, April 30, 2021 with the Gatlinburg Wine Tour.
+Registration starts at 5 p.m. and the tour begins at 6.

 They also get to sample staple dishes from the best restaurants in the Smoky Mountain region.
 And if you’re interested in learning more about wine, talk to the best sommeliers who will do some wine and food pairings.